 A simple move from Nazareth to Capernaum increased Jesus’ visibility and gave His ministry a more strategic edge.

-Question: Have you ever experienced a more effective influence simply by relocating?
-Please leave a comment.
+Tell me what you think: Have you ever experienced a more effective influence simply by relocating?
+To leave a comment, just click here.